 As a lifelong entrepreneur, I'm always fascinated by my fellow colleagues.
 I love to hear what inspired them to make a change, what keeps them going, and what advice they have to give.
-In this Entrepreneurial Spotlight, Paul Cannella, Owner and Founder of The Original Poop Bags®, Janet Folk, Owner of Dogtopia South Coast.
-Not only is she a ROCK STAR entrepreneur, but she is also a RESCUE HERO!!!
+In this Entrepreneurial Spotlight, Paul Cannella, Owner and Founder of The Original Poop Bags®, interviews Janet Folk, Owner of Dogtopia South Coast.
+Not only is she a rockstar entrepreneur, but she is also a rescue hero!

 Paul Cannella (PC): Please tell me your name, title, how long you’ve been in business and what you were doing before Dogtopia.

-PC: What made you decide to get into the Dogtopia pet business?
+PC: What made you decide to get into the pet business?

-JF: Prior to opening Dogtopia I was an owner operator of an insurance and home warranty business throughout Canada for 37 years.
-When I sold the business In 2008 I started a new life in Southern California and before Dogtopia I owned an online retail business of sale of dog products with all proceeds going to dog rescue.
-I opened a small bar in 2010 in Huntington Beach called Orange Dog which also worked with dog rescue.
-I personally covered the cost of 6 flights of 468 shelter dogs from California to the Edmonton Humane Society in Edmonton Alberta Canada where all but three were adopted to forever homes.
-It is safe to say my passion for animals and in particular dogs, made the decision to buy a Dogtopia franchise quite easy.
+JF: Prior to opening Dogtopia I was an owner/operator of an insurance and home warranty business throughout Canada for 37 years.
+When I sold the business In 2008, I started a new life in Southern California.
+Before Dogtopia I owned an online retail business selling dog products with all proceeds going to dog rescue.
+I opened a small bar in 2010 in Huntington Beach called Orange Dog, which also worked with dog rescue.
+I personally covered the cost of 6 flights of 468 shelter dogs from California to the Edmonton Humane Society in Edmonton Alberta Canada, where all but three were adopted to forever homes.
+It is safe to say my passion for animals, and in particular dogs, made the decision to buy a Dogtopia franchise quite easy.

 PC: What is a typical day like in the world of a Dogtopia franchise owner?